Beach Haven, New Jersey: Parks and recreation

-The borough offers Fantasy Island amusement park, Thundering Surf water park and numerous miniature golf facilities.
-Veteran's Bicentennial Park, in the heart of Beach Haven, hosts many summer concerts, flea markets and parades, and an open park area for general recreation.
 As the island is only a few blocks wide, the beach and the bay (Little Egg Harbor) are readily accessible from anywhere in Beach Haven.
 Pavilions could be found at Fifth and Pearl Streets, both of which were washed away by Hurricane Sandy in October 2012 and subsequently rebuilt in June 2013.
+Beach volleyball facilities have also been erected adjacent to the Fifth Street pavilion and on Second Street.

-Beach badges are required and can be purchased at Borough Hall or the Centre Street badge booth, however daily and weekly badges may be purchased via mobile app.
+Beach badges are required to access the beach during guarded hours from Memorial Day to Labor Day, and can be purchased at Borough Hall or the office at the Beach Patrol Headquarters on Centre Street, however daily and weekly badges may be purchased via mobile app.
+Beach badges are not required for access on Wednesdays.